For over 30 years, GBTS has completed a large number of commercial real estate due diligence projects. These have included:

 Assessment/Remediation Services

-Because of our industry and regulatory experience.
-GTBTS is able to execute the investigation, oversight, and remediation for any project.
-Services provided: environmental file review and claims management, as well as cost-effective potential alternatives.
+Because of our industry and regulatory experience, GBTS is able to execute the investigation, oversight, and remediation for any project.
+Services provided include environmental health & safety consultant expertise, environmental file review, and claims management, as well as cost-effective potential alternatives.

 Our team of expertly trained and certified environmental professionals can provide technical analysis to produce report that highlights the key elements of a project and its intended location.

-Based on our Phase I and Phase II ESAs, our team can prepare and implement Remedial Action Work Plans (RAWPs) for Phase III remediation.
+Based on our Phase I and Phase II Environmental Site Assessments, our team can prepare and implement Remedial Action Work Plans (RAWPs) for Phase III remediation.
 This plan outlines how to remove environmental toxins and remediate a property.
 Our team also provides oversight services during remediation and submits reports to the appropriate authorities.

 Brownfields Development Management

 Using a comprehensive, dedicated, service-oriented proactive approach, we review historical hazards associated with historical industrial use and abandoned, contaminated properties.
-GBTS works with engineers to create an overall project plan.
+GBTS works with engineers to create an overall project plan, incorporating the results of Phase II Site Assessments and further Phase II Site Investigations to guide remediation strategies.

 - In-situ soil and groundwater characterization